MarufZak/study-logs/nodejs-design-patterns/README.md

 ```

 We can prevent this by releasing the listener with `emitter.removeListener` method.
 EventEmitter itself warns developer when listeners count are > 10 (by default).
 Or we can use `emitter.once` to release it after first invokation.

+#### Antipatterns

+It’s generally not recommended to emit the events synchronously.
+In case if we do, we have to register all the listeners before we launch the task.
+If we register listener after the task launch, it’ll not be triggered.

+If we emit the events asynchronously, we can register the listeners after the task launch, because async tasks are guaranteed not to be executed in the same event loop cycle.

+Note that we can delegate the execution of sync task with `process.nextTick` and making it async.